 - Key Features: Georgian style elements, Semi-circular bays

-- Façade: The William Morris Gallery is dedicated to the works of William Morris who was an English Arts and crafts designer.
-The façade features a central rectangular block connecting with semi-circular bays on either side along with continuous horizontal banding above the ground floor as well as on the top floor.
+The William Morris Gallery, a museum is dedicated to the works of William Morris who was an English Arts and crafts designer.
+Its design features a central rectangular block connecting with semi-circular bays on either side along with continuous horizontal banding above the ground floor as well as on the top floor.
 The front porch is framed with fluted Corinthian columns carved of wood.

 - Building: Hyde Park Barracks